xiiruru/beems-angular/README.md

 - NPM
 - Loopback
 - Angular-CLI (Currently Angular 5)
+- Expo (for mobile development)

+Please download the above before continuing.
 Others are implemented later by the script provided.

 ## Installation